cyralinc/sidecar-failopen/README.md

 > - What is the time delay between the sidecar being unavailable and the Fail Open triggering?

 This depends on the configuration you've set up.
-The default time is around 4 minutes from the first instant where the sidecar becomes unavailable, 2 of those 4 being because of the `ConsecutivesFailuresForTrigger` parameter, which can be brought down from 2 to 1, causing that time to diminish to around 3 seconds.
+The default delay is around 4 minutes from the first instant where the sidecar becomes unavailable, 2 of those 4 being due to the `ConsecutivesFailuresForTrigger` parameter, which can be reduced from 2 to 1, causing this time to diminish to around 3 minutes.
 This parameter can also be increased if the trigger needs to wait longer before switching the DNS record.

-> - What is the time difference between the sidecar being back up and the record switching back?
+> - What is the time delay between the sidecar being back up and the record switching back?

-This takes around 2 minutes and cannot be configured.
+This takes around 2 minutes and **cannot be configured** as this determined by the Route53 and CloudWatch behavior.

-> - After the alarm is triggered my application is still resolving to the same address.
+> - After the Fail Open is triggered my application is still resolving to the same address.

-This may be because of the DNS cache in your runtime.
-The JVM default `TTL` is 60s, for example.
-Refer to the documentation on your application/operational system to change the DNS TTL, if necessary.
+This may be due to the DNS TTL in your runtime.
+The JVM default DNS TTL is 60s, for example.
+Refer to the documentation on your application/operational system to change it, if necessary.

 > - The health check applied by the lambda does not conform to my needs.

 The repository for the lambda is open source, and can be forked and updated as needed.
+You can publish it to your local AWS account and refer to the your lambda version when deploying the CloudFormation template.